Marine Corps Logistics Base Barstow

 Employer-Provided Flu Shots

 Some employers may offer free or cut-price flu shots to employees.
-There may also be free shots offered for short amounts of time at local health-oriented businesses such as urgent care clinics and campus health care centers.
-College students should definitely check their campus health center options first.
+Urgent care clinics and campus health centers may also offer free shots for short amounts of time.
+College students should check their campus health center options first.

 Target offers free flu shots.
-One campaign, active at the time of this writing, offers a five dollar coupon to those who take advantage of the free inoculations.
-The Target program is administered by CVS Pharmacy and supplies may be limited based on demand and other variables.
+One campaign offers a five-dollar coupon to those who take advantage of the free vaccinations.
+The Target program is administered by CVS Pharmacy.
+Supplies may be limited based on demand and other variables.

 Reduced-Cost Flu Shots at Retail Outlets

 In the same way that Target offers free flu shots, other retailers may have programs offering cheap flu shots.
 Free is always better, but sometimes you may not have a choice.
-When you can’t find a free inoculation, the following retailers have provide affordable services:
+If you can’t find a free vaccination, the following retailers have provided affordable services:

 Some of these programs (such as Walmart) provide flu shots at no-out-of-pocket cost to the patient if their insurance programs cover it.
 It’s best to ask about this before you go.